Natural Soap Compared To Commercial Soap

-The answer is an unquestionable YES!
-Obviously, I am quite biased about this question--I admit it.
+While I may agree that both bars clean the skin, the similarity goes no further.
+Obviously, I am quite biased in favor of natural soap--I admit it.
 But I believe it to be true with all my heart!

 Is Your Soap Really Soap Or Is It Detergent?